type-spanish-accents

 Having visual, audio and textual cues will give you a greater chance of remembering which words have accent marks.
 And there are many language learning programs that offer subtitled videos, or transcripts with their podcasts and audio content.

-FluentU, for example, has a library of authentic Spanish clips with interactive subtitles so that you can spot the accents, as well as learn vocabulary in context.
-After watching videos, you can practice typing and speaking words with personalized quizzes.
+FluentU, for example, has a library of native Spanish clips with interactive subtitles so that you can spot the accents, as well as learn vocabulary in context.

 Listen and practice correct pronunciation—so you’ll be speaking and typing like a true Spaniard in no time!